conduits-link/frontend/README.md

    -  Code syntax highlighting
    -  Search bar
 5. Customisation
-   - Allow people to write their own prompts
+   - Allow people to write their own prompts (in development, just use CSV/JSON)

 ## Architecture